-“Instead of wondering where your next vacation is, maybe you ought to set up a life you don’t need to escape from.” – Seth Godin
+Instead of wondering where your next vacation is, maybe you ought to set up a life you don’t need to escape from.

 It saddens me that there are so many people in the world working jobs they hate, always waiting for the weekend.
 We spend a huge chunk of our waking hours working, and so methinks it’s a good idea to be doing work that you love.

-But it’s easy to get stuck in a shit job, to feel like you have little choice but to stay there and endure the misery.
+Now, I know: it’s easy to get stuck in a job you hate, to feel like you have little choice but to stay there and endure the misery.